joemull/django_demo/README.md

 # Testing
 There are selective unit tests, with better coverage for things more likely to break, such as the functions that call the Crossref API.

+Note that some of the tests get live data from the API and use a sleep timer, so the first time the tests run it will take about 15-20 seconds.
+After the first test run this info is cached for 12 hours.

 To run the tests, navigate to the same directory as `manage.py` and use `python manage.py test`.

 # Viewing the admin interface